practicalarduino/ProtoShieldPro/README.markdown

 Practical Arduino ProtoShield Pro
 =================================
 Copyright 2009 Jonathan Oxer <jon@oxer.com.au>
 Copyright 2009 Marc Alexander <marc.alexander@gmail.com>

-A general-purpose prototyping shield for the Arduino Pro microcontroller.
-Derived from the "Practical Arduino ProtoShield" design but shrunk to suit the footprint of the Pro.
+A general-purpose prototyping shield for the Arduino Pro microcontroller from SparkFun (www.sparkfun.com).
+Derived from the "Practical Arduino ProtoShield" design but shrunk to suit the footprint of the Arduino Pro.

 This design is intended to maximise prototyping area by extending the plain pads right to the ends of the board, which also makes it easier